 LipiFlow can take about two weeks or less to begin relieving symptoms of dry eye.
 However, it might take a few months or more to begin experiencing relief if you have severe symptoms.
 Keep in mind that you can typically resume your regular activities soon after treatment.
 In order to improve its effectiveness, other kinds of treatment might be recommended, such as warm compresses or eye drops.

-If you have problems with dry eyes, please contact us to schedule an appointment with our optometrist in Casper or Douglas.
-At The Eye Institute of Wyoming, P.C. in Casper and Douglas, Dr. Day offers safe and effective LipiFlow treatment options that are right for you!
+If you have problems with dry eyes, please contact us to schedule an appointment with one of our optometrists in Casper or Douglas.
+At The Eye Institute of Wyoming P.C. in Casper and Douglas, Dr. Day and Dr. Taylor-Back offer safe and effective LipiFlow treatment options that are right for you!